 The U.S. -- and the world -- has been wrestling with issues of racial equality for centuries.
-In America in recent times, the issues of racism and equality have been particularly at the forefront of our national discourse.
-Following the events in Charlottesville, Virginia, many Christian leaders spoke out about racism, reconciliation, and what the Church's role ought to be in all of this.
+In America in recent times, the issues of racism and equality have been particularly at the forefront of our national discourse, with many Christian leaders speaking out against racism and for reconciliation.
 Ultimately, many Christian leaders have acknowledged that there is much injustice to face and much work to be done, but that the Gospel is essential to true and lasting reconciliation.
-Here are 10 quotes from Christian leaders on the issues of racism, equality, and what the Church can do to work for justice and unity. <p><p>Photo courtesy: ©Thinkstock/francescoch
+Here are 10 quotes from Christian leaders on the issues of racism, equality, and what the Church can do to work for justice and unity.

 The intersection of religion and politics has long been discussed.
 As Christians who are called to be in the world but not of it, we are nearly always walking a fine line between striving to be separate from culture and politics and at the same time carrying out our civic duties and having a say in who leads our country.
 Several Christian leaders, both from history and from today, have offered insight into how Christians should view politics and how we, as members of God's Kingdom, should live out our faith in the midst of man-made systems of government.
 Following are quotes by 10 Christian leaders on this topic:

 The issue of abortion and the fight for life has been at the center of our national discourse for years, particularly after Roe v.
 Wade made abortion legal in 1973.
 Since then, pro-life advocates, many of whom are Christians, have been speaking out in defense of life.
 There is no doubt that many Christian leaders believe valuing life from conception is a core principle of Christianity.